 To help businesses navigate the changing landscape of the workplace environment, we explore some of the possible outcomes for office-based workers in the UK and the implications these may have on the role of the employer.

 The evolution of the office

 For the time being, we’re likely to see most office-based companies continue to operate with remote teams.
-Pandemic-proofing an office requires significant investment and there’s a hesitation from companies to spend money on grand-scale design solutions, as any changes may be rendered useless as we continue to learn more about Covid-19 or if a vaccine is found.
+Pandemic-proofing an office requires significant investment and there’s a hesitation from companies to spend money on grand-scale design solutions, as any changes may be rendered useless as the pandemic unfolds and we learn more about the virus.

 Another suggested outcome would see companies ditching the central office hub for smaller regional offices, closer to where staff live.
 This would involve clustering employees into groups and creating a more convenient working environment that allows them to avoid long commutes.

 There are also those who believe that while demand for real estate may dip in the short term, ultimately the pendulum will swing in the other direction and we’ll all end up back in the office before long.
 People who support the return to the office often cite the loss of workplace culture as a reason to avoid remote teams.
 Without a physical space to work in, it’s harder to cultivate the community spirit and sense of shared purpose that drives successful teams.

 The likelihood is that most office-based workers are unlikely to go back to a 5-day working week in the office.
 From a purely environmental point of view, it’s hard to justify asking your employees to commute to work every day again – especially now we’re seeing increasing amounts of pressure on the government to ensure economic stimulus plans are environmentally sustainable.
 Large companies like Twitter and Facebook have already given many employees the option to work from home permanently.
 And where the trendsetters go, others will surely follow.

 The ‘new-age’ employer